 FAU has developed programmes tailored to individual situations, enabling access to academic education.
 In addition to the regular degree programmes, FAU offers courses for gifted school pupils (Frühstudium) and for senior citizens (Seniorenstudium) – popular study options which have become an integral part of teaching at almost every university.

-When university starts in winter semester 2020/21, it will not be the same as in previous years.
+Your start of the semester will not be the same as in previous years.
 The coronavirus pandemic and its consequences mean that starting university will be a rather different experience for you, our new first year students.
-One thing we can promise you, however, is that together we will make it possible for you to get off to the perfect start at university.
+One thing we can promise you, however, is that together we will make it possible for you to get off to a good start at university.
 FAU, its institutions, faculties and partners will still offer a wide range of services and introductory events to help you find your feet as you start out at university.